 Purpose also influences goals and objectives.
 It provides the foundation for determining desired results, as well as the general framework for driving toward this desired result.

-To illustrate further the difference between purpose, goals, and objectives, take note of the following examples involving organizations, states and governments, and personal affair:
+To illustrate further the difference between the three, take note of the following examples involving organizations, states and governments, and personal affair:

 1. Business organizations: An example of a purpose would be to “Run a business that will benefit the owners, provide employment opportunities, while attending to the needs and demands of the public through quality products and services.”
 From this purpose, the goal is to “Increase revenues and profits within five years.”